Photos of South Pacific Manus Islander

 Kali - "Nails" fund raising for shelter construction project and insight development projects for ethics building in turbulent times

 Papua New Guinea is in a state of change and some social upheaval as old mores and customs disappear and new ones are taken on.
 This has resulted in a degeneration of social behavior in town areas and an increase of violence.
 Unfortunately those who have come from areas with more aggressive ways of life had had a greater influence in the towns than people who have come from more peaceful cultures.
-It should be remembered that there are some 800 different language and culture groupings in PNG ranging from the peaceful 'pacific islands'style' to the highlands warrior style where being aggressive and gaining much as possible was the norm.
+It should be remembered that there are some 800 different language and culture groupings in PNG ranging from the peaceful 'pacific islands'style'.
 Fortunately Manus is far north of the mainland of PNG and the large towns and it remains the most peaceful province in the country.

 I have also started a bank account for the use of the people of Kali Island in the Manus Province to assist with the shelter program there.
 This account is administered by the local community government member, Mr Linus Maan, together with the pre-school teacher and another member of the community.
 Accurate annual statements of receipts and expenditures are made.